quyunniii/about/index.md

 <img src="LDCT.png" alt="drawing" width="200"/>

 >Beware the Black-Box of Medical Image Generation: An Uncertainty Analysis by the Learned Feature Space
+>Accepted to 44th IEEE International Engineering in Medicine and Biology Conference
 >**Qu, Yunni**, et al.

 ### Projects